Dubstep Formant Lead

 ~Oscillator 1 with Formant mode

-In addition, I will add a second oscillator, with let’s say F-Saw waveform also pitched down by a few octaves in order to get some low end.
+Also, I will add a second oscillator, with let’s say F-Saw waveform also pitched down by a few octaves to get some low end.

 ~Oscillator 1 & 2

 Now, to get closer to that screaming type of lead let`s add a filter in Scream mode.
-With Cutoff parameter set all the way to the right, Scream parameter on 12 o’clock, and Resonance all the way to the right as well.
+With Cutoff parameter set to the right, Scream parameter on 12 o’clock, and Resonance to the right as well.

 ~Oscillator 1 & 2 with Filter in scream mode

-In order to make things more interesting, let’s modulate the Intensity knob of the two oscillators by using LFO performer found in the middle section of Massive.
+To make things more interesting, let’s modulate the Intensity knob of the two oscillators by using LFO performer found in the middle section of Massive.
 As you can see below, I made a short sequence in the performer section.
 After that, I just dragged and dropped the cursor icon to the intensity knob in the oscillators section.
-Furthermore, we could add a Dimension expander as an effect in order to get a wider stereo sound.
+Furthermore, we could add a Dimension expander as an effect to get a wider stereo sound.
 Let’s hear now how everything sounds with some previously made rhythm.

 ~Final Lead with Rhythm